 5. Dig up any remaining potatoes before they get eaten by slugs

-If you want to guarantee that you will have flowering plants in your garden next spring, then you’ll need to sow your seeds and plant your bulbs this autumn, so that they can start putting down roots.
-Make sure you choose bulbs that are firm, plump and free from mould.
+If you want to guarantee that you’ll have flowering plants in your garden next spring, then you’ll need to sow your seeds and plant your bulbs this autumn so they can start putting down roots.
+Make sure you choose bulbs that are firm, plump, and free from mould.

 Planting bulbs and seeds now will save you spending money on plants during spring and can result in healthier plants, as they will already have had plenty of time to get settled when the time comes from them to flower.
 Plus, it can be incredibly rewarding to know that you are growing everything in your beautiful garden yourself.

 If you don’t currently have any seeds, then Seed Pantry has a great selection of seeds and bulbs that you can plant in September, as well as seed kits that include seeds, growing essentials (including labels, compost, and pots), and instructions on how to sow and care for them.